firejune/electron-react-devtools/README.md

-# React DevTools for Electron
+# React DevTools Extension for Electron

-Unfortunately, "React DevTools" not working with Electron...
+Unfortunately, "React DevTools Extension" is not working with Electron.
 Because not implemented `chrome.runtime*` APIs and not support `Background Pages` in Electron.
 So I fix the source of "React DevTools" for Electron.

 ## Installing